-We began our work with the Royal Opera House in December 2021 when they were in the midst of developing their ROH Stream subscription product, which would showcase their outstanding collection of opera and ballet performances.
-It later launched in October 2022.
+We began our work with the Royal Opera House when they were in the midst of developing their ROH Stream subscription product, which would showcase their outstanding collection of opera and ballet performances.

 This was a new departure for the opera house, which had hitherto been primarily focused on live and latterly cinema performances.
 The senior team wanted reassurance that the assumptions they had made in their planning were justified.